con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > keng rus mche ba gtsigs pa po/ /
 > ha la ha la gdong brgya pa/ /

-The king of anger,[^67-1] six-faced, dreadful,
+Six-faced, the king of anger,[^67-1] hideous,
-With six eyes, and with six arms, powerful,
+Six-eyed, six-armed, the ever powerful,
-A skeleton, baring his terrible fangs,
+Baring his terrible fangs, a skeleton,
-Halāhala,[^67-2] of one hundred faces, (67)
+Halāhala,[^67-2] one with a hundred faces, (67)

 [^67-1]: Alternatively, 'King of wrathful deities'.
 [^67-2]: Halāhala is the poison that, according to Hindu mythology, was produced during the churning of the ocean.

-* VV: halāhalaśatānanaḥ is dvandva; presumably he takes duṃṣṭṛā* in the same way, since he glosses two names bsaed on it.
-Otherwise *karāla is caseless.
+* VV: *halāhalaśatānanaḥ* is *dvandva*; presumably he takes *daṃṣṭrākarālakaṅkāla* in the same way, since he glosses two names based on it.
+Otherwise *karāla* is without a case ending.

 > yamāntako vighnarāḍ vajravego bhayaṃkaraḥ |